hrcraddock/plants/opiumpoppy/README.md

 <param ve-image
 	url="https://iiif.wellcomecollection.org/image/V0043635ER/full/880%2C/0/default.jpg"
 	label="An Opium Poppy: Seed Capsule, Watercolor"
-	description="From wellcome collection: 'Unripe seed capsules of the opium poppy yield opium.
+	description="From Wellcome collection: 'Unripe seed capsules of the opium poppy yield opium.
 Oil from the seeds is used in artist's paints, salad oil and soap.'
 Illustration found in book on vegetables and their uses." license="public domain"
        	fit="contain">